Operation of the Animal Shelter

 Animal Services Officers provide community outreach and support services by connecting with pet owners in Rochester neighborhoods during routine patrols and door-to-door visits.
 The focus is on sharing information and resources to encourage pet retention and remove barriers in access to resources.
 Such efforts are also help to increase compliance and reduce shelter intakes.

-Pet Adoption Services
+Pet Adoption Program

 We adopt out a variety of dogs, cats, puppies, kittens, and other animals such as gerbils, hamsters, Guinea pigs, ferrets, rabbits, and various exotic birds.
 You never know what you might find on your next visit to the shelter or our adoption web pages.
 Learn more about our pet adoption program.

-Lost and Found Services
+Lost and Found Pet Services

-Animal Services historically takes in over 3,000 lost or unwanted animals every year.
 Owners seeking missing pets should visit our Lost a Pet page to view profiles of found pets, submit a Lost Pet Report, and refer to the Lost Pet Resource Packet.
 Owners may also visit the shelter to attempt to locate missing pets but many are being housed in temporary foster homes.
+Finders of lost pets can play a huge role in getting those animals reunited with their families.
+Visit our Found a Pet page, submit a Found Pet Report, and follow the tips to get the pet home as quickly as possible.

 Supported Self-Rehoming